datastructures-js/set/README.md

 ```

 ### .filter(cb)
-filters the set elements based on a callback and returns another set.
+filters a set based on a callback and returns the filtered set.

 <table>
   <tr><th align="center" colspan="2">params</th></tr>